-During law school, Mr. Woodward clerked for Judge Timothy Batten of the Norther District of Georgia, as well as Judge Alan O. Forst of Florida’s Fourth District Court of Appeals.
+During law school, Mr. Woodward clerked for Judge Timothy Batten of the Northern District of Georgia, as well as Judge Alan O. Forst of Florida’s Fourth District Court of Appeals.
 Mr. Woodward also studied for a Masters of Bioethics along with his Juris Doctor and takes a particular interest in the chemical and life sciences, as well as the intersection of law, ethics, and technology.
 Mr. Woodward was an assistant managing editor for Emory’s Journal of Law and Religion and competed on the Moot Court Team.

-Prior to law school, Mr. Woodward graduate from Cornell University with a B.S. in Engineering, specializing in Chemical and Biomolecular Engineering.
+Prior to law school, Mr. Woodward graduated from Cornell University with a B.S. in Engineering, specializing in Chemical and Biomolecular Engineering.
 At Cornell, Mr. Woodward was a member of the Archer Lab, where he conducted research into metal-oxide nanoparticles for use as electrodes for lithium-ion batteries.
-Additionally, Mr. Woodward was selected as one of ten Kessler Engineering Entrepreneurship Fellows in his graduating class which gave him the opportunity to gain hands on experience working with startup technology companies and helping them through the early legal and technical challenges related to growth.
+Additionally, Mr. Woodward was selected as one of ten Kessler Engineering Entrepreneurship Fellows in his graduating class, which gave him the opportunity to gain hands on experience working with startup technology companies and helping them through the early legal and technical challenges related to growth.
 This remains an ongoing passion and emphasis for Mr. Woodward’s practice.

 Areas of Practice

 - Patent & Trademark Counseling and Prosecution

 - J.D., Emory University School of Law, 2019